 The high recurrence rate of keloids has initiated a wide variety of different treatment approaches.
 Thus far, convincing evidence does not exist to recommend any therapy over surgical excision followed by sequential intralesional steroid injections; however, well-controlled studies on the treatment of keloids are rare.
-Radiation therapy is reserved for keloids recalcitrant to conventional therapy.

 The favored treatment regimen for hypertrophic scars is surgical excision.
 The response is generally more favorable than that with keloids, as long as the initial negative influences on healing are not reproduced.
 The use of intralesional steroid injections in hypertrophic scarring remains questionable.
 The risks and benefits must be weighed and clearly explained to the patient.